 Life can throw us some painful curveballs: sprains and broken bones, cuts and bruises, infections, fevers, and flu.
-For problems that can’t wait a few days for an appointment with a primary care provider, many turn to Cheshire Medical Center’s Emergency Department (ED) for care.
+For problems that can’t wait a day or two for an appointment with a primary care provider, some turn to Cheshire Medical Center’s Emergency Department (ED) for care.
 However, Cheshire’s Walk-In Care Clinic is often the best option for conditions that aren’t life-threatening.

 When to go to the Walk-In Care Clinic

 The Walk-In Care Clinic on Emerald St. in Keene provides attention for non-life-threatening medical problems or problems that could become worse if you wait.
 This includes performing X-rays and lab tests to find out what’s wrong.

 Sprained your ankle while tripping over your dog?
 Did your 3-year-old lodge a piece of Lego in his nose?
 Do you think you might have food poisoning or the flu?
 Maybe you need a stitch or two for a small cut?
 If life throws problems like this at you, the highly-trained providers at the Walk-In Care Clinic can help you today.

 All you need to do is call the clinic at 603-354-5484 to register and take a COVID-19 phone screening so they can treat you in the safest way possible today—whether that is via phone, video, in person at the clinic, or at our respiratory care unit.

 - Common illnesses such as colds, the flu, earaches, sore throats, migraines, fever, rashes.